Dave's Travel Pages

 Sightseeing in Malta

-I visited Malta in February, a month when the weather starts to improve.
+February in Malta is a month when the weather starts to improve.
 It's still too cold to swim, but beaches weren't on my agenda.
 Instead, I wanted to find out more about the history and culture of Malta.

 Malta Itinerary